Welcome to the Doc/Crew Volunteer Programme page!

 Doc/Fest hosts some of the best events known within the industry.
 As part of the Events Crew you will help make sure our events run smoothly.
 You will assist setting up, dressing and closing down events; looking after talent and sponsors; checking admission and maintaining tidiness during events.
 This role will appeal greatly to those interested in pursuing a career in event/hospitality management, those with a passion for documentary filmmaking and also those from the local community wishing to support one of Sheffield’s largest festivals.
 We are looking for well-presented volunteers with excellent communication skills and preferably experience of front of house customer service.

-Marketing Crew (Doc/Shop OR Party & Venue Design)
+Marketing Crew (including Party & Venue Design)

 Social Media Crew

 Working across the Festival, it’s your role to keep the world informed about what’s going on at Doc/Fest!
 Using Twitter and Instagram you’re in charge of updating the Doc/Fest feed using our official hashtags to ensure people know exactly what’s going down at Doc/Fest and where in Sheffield it’s happening.
 With our live Twitter feed on display in the Showroom Cinema at all times, it’s a perfect way to discover the true power of social media.
 A time precious role that needs somebody with great communicative skills, great written English and the ability to pick up an organisation’s Social Media voice fast!
-We also need smartphone filming experts who can convey the range of things going on over the Festival on video.
-If you have a director's eye for amazing mise en scene, we want to hear from you also!

 Data Capture Volunteer